juandu113/AKG-LA/README.md

 </p>

 ## **Overall description**
 - This repository contains the codebase and datasets for the AKG-LA project, which is associated with our research paper titled "When Archive Knowledge Graph Meets Linear Attention: A Lightweight Privacy-Preserving Recommender System".
-The code provided here is exclusively for the purpose of anonymous peer review.
+The code provided here is exclusively for the purpose of peer review.
 ## **Code description**
 ### **Implementation details**
 We implemented AKG-LA with TensorFlow and accelerated the model training using an Intel® Xeon® Silver 4210 CPU @ 2.20GHz CPU and NVIDIA RTX 3090 (24G) GPU.
 The operating system is Ubuntu 22.04, the system memory is 126G, and the coding platform is Pycharm.